H. Salt Esq. Fish & Chips

 H. Salt Esq.
-Fish & Chips was a restaurant chain specializing in British-style fish and chips, founded by Haddon Salt in Sausalito, California in 1965.
+Fish & Chips is a restaurant chain specializing in British-style fish and chips, founded by Haddon Salt in Sausalito, California, in 1965.
 Salt followed his father and grandfather in becoming a master fish cook and entrepreneur.

 Salt's business was acquired by the Kentucky Fried Chicken corporation in 1969.
 The sale made Salt the third largest stockholder in KFC, at the time the world's largest fast-food company.

 KFC was not successful in the large-scale expansion of the H. Salt Esq. chain and cut its ties to the brand and business in 1987.
 Each franchisee was allowed to purchase their restaurant.
 A few independently owned H. Salt Esq. restaurants are still up and running around California.

 History

 Haddon Salt, born October 18, 1928, in Stanfree, Derbyshire, England, emigrated with his wife and three children to California in 1964 with US$10,000.
 "I decided to bring the business here because all the tourists told me if they had fish and chips in America like I cooked them, I'd have a great business".
-Salt opened "Salt's English Fish & Chips Shop" in Sausalito, California in 1965.
+Salt opened "Salt's English Fish & Chips Shop" in Sausalito, California, in 1965.

 Salt's wife Grace managed their first fish and chips shop in Sausalito while Salt opened another store in Berkeley.
 It was reported the Salts planned "to establish a number of franchised shops in various locations throughout the Bay Area and perhaps even more extensively".
 By 1966, the Sausalito store was selling fish and chips in a checked paper basket and encouraging customers to "eat fish as you walk along... very common in England".

 By 1967, Salt owned two more fish and chip stores, one in Sunnyvale and one in Santa Cruz.
 They were now named "H. Salt, Esq.
 Authentic English Fish and Chips Shoppe".

 Naming the brand

-When Salt decided to start franchising his fish and chips stores, marketing advisers suggested he use "a real English name such as 'British' or 'London', or 'Picadilly' or 'Old English'" to name his brand.
+When Salt decided to start franchising his fish and chips stores, marketing advisers suggested he use "a real English name such as 'British' or 'London', or 'Piccadilly' or 'Old English'" to name his brand.
 He disagreed, saying:

 KFC entered a joint venture with H. Salt in 1969.
-It sold off the chain in 1980.